Forensic Scientist

 What are some pointers you would give a person concerning applying and interviewing for a job in this field?

-Asked by Violet over 8 years ago
+Asked by Violet almost 9 years ago

 Call all the crime labs in your area and ask what their requirements are.
 You can also check websites such as those for the American Academy of Forensic Sciences and International Association for Identification which will post vacancies and job descriptions.

-Asked by Tyler about 8 years ago
+Asked by M.H. about 8 years ago

-Asked by trina over 8 years ago
+Asked by Candace over 8 years ago

-Asked by Ashton almost 8 years ago
+Asked by Emily over 8 years ago